Geontech/fins/docs/tutorial2.md

 This script is referenced as `postsim` in the JSON's `filesets`, so it will run _after_ simulation completes.

-## Step 5: Building the Nodeset with Intel Quartus Prime Pro
+## Step 5: Building the Application with Intel Quartus Prime Pro

 To auto-generate Intel Quartus Prime Pro TCL scripts and a **Makefile**, execute the following commands.